 As well as encouraging your partner and showing fondness, it's important to build up a relationship of mutual closeness.
 Be patient and practice everyday intimacy.
 By checking in with your partner and spending some time together even on busy days, you'll build up a stronger relationship overall.

-Of course, allowing anyone to have total control over you is not the basis of a healthy relationship.
-Yet, mutually influencing each other in a cohesive way can lead to new experiences and strengthen bonds over time.
+Allowing anyone to have total control over you isn't exactly the basis of a healthy relationship, but mutually influencing each other in a cohesive way can lead to new experiences and strengthen bonds over time.
 It's important to work as a team and consider the source of any conflict.
 Take a step back from arguments and look at the situation objectively.
 Why is your partner upset, is there some truth to what they're saying?
-Sometimes you may have to give a little to get a little, and compromise can often be a happy conclusion to a difficult encounter.
+Sometimes you may have to give a little to get a little.

 It's easier to make a marriage last if you have fewer problems in your relationship overall, so look at tackling problems that can be solved.
 Gottman suggests a five-step approach to facing solvable problems: Approach the topic softly and without criticism.
 Then, remove tension by focusing on honesty and a desire to make things work.
 Realize it's okay to feel passionate and take a break for a while to cool off if necessary.
 Then, come to a compromise, identifying what can and can't be negotiated, to edge towards a happy middle ground.
 Finally, practice tolerance and realize that no one is flawless.
 After all, it's our differences that make us interesting.

 Gottman underlines the need to communicate on recurring issues.
-Perhaps you feel like you're missing out on the part of life because of your relationship.
+Perhaps you feel like you're missing out on a part of life because of your relationship.
 Maybe you miss seeing friends or want to take a calculated risk in your career, but your partner doesn't seem to understand.
-Be honest with your partner about your motivations, and he or she is more likely to see your side of things.
+Be honest with your partner about your motivations and they'll be more likely to see your side of things.
 No one is a mind reader, so you need to communicate the root of your desires.
 You may be pleasantly surprised.